 Helping churches stay engaged in Christian social action & politics in Bristol

-Ebenezer Church in north Bristol is a welcoming community hub, hosting activities ranging from food bank sessions and a community café to children’s groups and shared meals.
-As part of Warm Welcome Week, the church is celebrating the joy and connection found in Warm Welcome Spaces, working with local partners to ensure everyone feels included.
+As part of Warm Welcome Week, Ebenezer Church in north Bristol is celebrating the joy and connection found in Warm Welcome Spaces, working with local partners to ensure everyone feels included.
 The week highlights the power of simple hospitality in building friendship, dignity and belonging across the community.

 Bristol organisations offering mentoring and befriending came together to share learning, explore challenges, and build partnerships.
 The event highlighted how “being rather than doing” is shaping effective 1:1 support - and how collaborative approaches can strengthen mentoring across the city.